-Researchers from the Institute of Preclinical Disciplines actively participated in international meetings of the International Brain Research Organization (IBRO), the European Brain and Behaviour Society (EBBS), and the European Neuroscience Association (ENA).
-Fruitful cooperation and validity of scientific results of the Institute has been recognized in scientific community.
-In August 1987, the Institute was bestowed with the honor of organizing the 19th Annual Meeting of the European Brain and Behaviour Society in the city of Novi Sad.
-Prominent and distinguished physiologists from Japan, with whom Prof. M. Bajić and associates had established correspondence and an exchange of scientific thoughts, participated in the conference.
-Scientific articles from this congress were printed in entirety by an Oxford-based publishing house - Pergamon Press [9].
+Researchers from the Institute of Preclinical Disciplines actively participated in international meetings of the International Brain Research Organization (IBRO), European Brain and Behaviour Society (EBBS) and European Neuroscience Association (ENA).
+A fruitful cooperation and validity of scientific results of the Institute has been recognized in scientific community.
+In August 1987, Institute was honored to organize 19thAnnual Meeting of the European Brain and Behaviour Society in city of Novi Sad.
+On the conference, prominent and distinguished physiologists from Japan have participated, with whome Prof. M. Bajić and associates have earlier established correspondence and exchange of scientific thoughts.
+The scientific articles from this congress were printed in entirety by an Oxford-based publishing house - Pergamon Press [9].